xumi1993/seispy-doc.post/source/usage/rf-sta.md

 optional arguments:
   -h, --help  show this help message and exit
   -l          use local catalog.
 Default is false
+  -r COMP     Reverse components: EN, E or N
+  -s          Switch East and North components
+  -b [BAZ]    Correct back-azimuth with minimal energy of T component. "baz"
+              is specified as half-searching range.
+Default value is 90 deg
 ```
 - `cfg_file`: configure file shown above.
 - `-l` if the argument was specified, a local file of catalog would be used in searching earthquakes.
+- `-r` Reverse the horizontal components.
+The arguments should be in `EN`, `E` or `N`.
+- `-s` If this option is specified the the East and North components would be changed.
+- `-b` Correct the back-azimuth with minimal energy of T component. the argument would be specified as half-searching range.
+Default value is 90 deg.

 ## 3. Initialize a project instance
 **To further understand the procedure of the command `prf`, we recommend calculating PRFs with writing a Python script as following steps.**